Careers with Lussmanns

 How to apply

 We are always interested to hear from experienced staff.
-If you’d like to work with us, please email your CV to Katrina Grant ([email protected]) at any time.
+If you’d like to work with us, please email your CV to Katrina Grant ([email protected]

 What does your normal working day look like?

-What do you find most challenging about working in hospitality?
+What do you find challenging about working in restaurants?